01-edu/public/subjects/sales/README.md

 - `new`: that will initialize the cart.
 - `insert_item`: will receive a reference to `Store` and a `String`.
 Just like the name says, it will insert the item to the cart.
 - `generate_receipt`: returns a vector of sorted floats.
 This function must generate the receipt just like the example below, using the promotion.
-AIt should save the result in the `receipt` field.
+It should save the result in the `receipt` field.

 ### Expected Function